Manfred Gerstenfeld: Views

-Anti-Semitism in Europe
+Antisemitism in Europe

 Extrapolating from a 2011 study that showed respondents agreed at a high rate with the statement of "Israel is carrying out a war of extermination against the Palestinians", Gerstenfeld concluded that some 150 million, out of 400 million, EU citizens espouse a view that demonizes Israel.
 According to Gerstenfeld, Holocaust inversion is a mainstream phenomenon in the European Union.

 Gerstenfeld claimed in 2009 that Norway had deep "emotional anti-Semitism.
 The current wave of anti-Semitism shows what people have been holding inside them".
 Norway's TV 2 subsequently reported that Gerstenfeld said "Norwegians are a barbaric and unintelligent people".
 Gerstenfeld also accused Erik Fosse and Mads Gilbert, doctors who served in Gazan hospitals during the 2008-2009 War between Israel and the Gaza Strip, of financing Hamas.

 Holocaust survivor Imre Hercz criticized Gerstenfeld's "propaganda war against Norway", querying his objectivity and noting that Gerstenfeld had visited Norway only once at that time.
-When Gerstenfeld was questioned by Jewish community leader Anne Sender about the effect his book about Norwegian anti-Semitism might have on the Jewish minority in the country, he is reported as replying, "I couldn't care less about the Jewish Community in Norway, all I care about is to get your Jens, Jonas and Kristin off the back of my Prime Minister".
+When Gerstenfeld was questioned by Jewish community leader Anne Sender about the effect his book about Norwegian antisemitism might have on the Jewish minority in the country, he is reported as replying, "I couldn't care less about the Jewish Community in Norway, all I care about is to get your Jens, Jonas and Kristin off the back of my Prime Minister".

-In 2011 Gerstenfeld warned that an investigation into antisemitism in Norway by the Center for Studies of the Holocaust and Religious Minorities was likely to minimize the extent of the problem in Norway and that the center would lose credibility.
-In response, Odd-Bjørn Fure, genocide authority and the director of the center, said that Gerstenfeld "is not worth arguing against.
+In 2011, Gerstenfeld warned that an investigation into antisemitism in Norway by the Center for Studies of the Holocaust and Religious Minorities was likely to minimize the extent of the problem in Norway and that the centre would lose credibility.
+In response, Odd-Bjørn Fure, genocide authority and the director of the centre, said that Gerstenfeld "is not worth arguing against.
 I prefer to deal with serious people.
 We do not take this person seriously."

 After three Norwegian universities declined an offer by Alan Dershowitz (who agreed to waive his fees for the occasion) to deliver lectures on Israel, Gerstenfeld said that Norway's elite is permeated with Israel-haters.
-Kristina Fumes writing in Ynet, responded that the topic of Scandinavian anti-Semitism in Israel's English-language media was being hijacked by extremists and that studies show Norway ranks between England and Holland.
-While 11% of Norwegians displayed anti-Semitic attitudes, 92% thought children should be taught about the Shoah.
-According to Gerstenfeld, the study itself is flawed due to the lack of inclusion of Muslim respondents and that while the English conclusions stated that a "limited" degree of anti-Semitism similar to the UK exists, the study's own data states that 38% consider Israeli actions as similar to Nazi Germany, which he took to be an example of Holocaust inversion and, if so, would be anti-Semitic according to the Working Definition of Antisemitism.
+Kristina Fumes writing in Ynet, responded that the topic of Scandinavian antisemitism in Israel's English-language media was being hijacked by extremists and that studies show Norway ranks between England and Holland.
+While 11% of Norwegians displayed antisemitic attitudes, 92% thought children should be taught about the Shoah.
+According to Gerstenfeld, the study itself is flawed due to the lack of inclusion of Muslim respondents and that while the English conclusions stated that a "limited" degree of antisemitism similar to the UK exists, the study's own data states that 38% consider Israeli actions as similar to Nazi Germany, which he took to be an example of Holocaust inversion and, if so, would be antisemitic according to the Working Definition of Antisemitism.

-By his own extrapolation Gerstenfeld said that Norway has approximately 1.5 million anti-Semites, whom he defined as "ideological criminals".
+By his own extrapolation, Gerstenfeld said that Norway has approximately 1.5 million antisemites, whom he defined as "ideological criminals".